 Speaking of fact versus fantasy, this brings us to some thoughts about what Ishmael creates.
 If the Biblical Ishmael builds a new tribe and nation, Melville’s Ishmael produces a work of art, creating a new world as he spins his yarns.

-Our analysis of Ishmael wouldn’t be complete without a few thoughts about the relationship between Ishmael and Queequeg.
+Our analysis of Ishmael wouldn’t be complete without a few thoughts about the bromance (or plain ol' romance) between Ishmael and Queequeg.
 Although it fades into the background for the climactic scenes of the novel (and during all those "let me tell you all about whaling" chapters), Ishmael’s bond with Queequeg gives us our first insight into who Ishmael really is, when he’s not watching life from the sidelines.

-If Ishmael and Queequeg were on Facebook, their relationship statuses would definitely be set at "it’s complicated."
+Seriously, what is going on with these crazy kids?
 Are they lovers?
 Are they friends?
 Are they something in between?
 The affection they feel for one another is made even more complicated as Queequeg becomes a mentor to Ishmael due to his greater experience with whaling.
 And, of course, Ishmael’s reaction to Queequeg’s ethnicity, "savage" tribal culture, and paganism makes it even harder to figure out what these guys are to each other.

 Let’s review a few of the lessons we learn about Ishmael from his reactions to Queequeg.
 Even before Ishmael meets Queequeg, he’s frightened of the strange harpooner.
 When Ishmael eventually sees Queequeg, the man’s tattooed body and racial difference terrify him.
-But after just one night spent sharing a bed, all Ishmael’s opinions change, and he’s the biggest Queequeg fan of them all.
+But after just one night spent sharing a bed (do we cue the "bow chicka bow bow" music here? we're not sure!) all Ishmael’s opinions change, and he’s the biggest Queequeg fan of them all.
 He’s fallen head-over-heels for the guy.
 He’s even willing to worship Yojo, Queequeg’s god.
-So we’ve learned that Ishmael doesn’t know everything and that he can be easily convinced to change his opinions.
+So we’ve learned that Ishmael doesn’t know everything... and that he can be easily convinced to change his opinions.

 Whether this means that Ishmael is open-minded and able to see past stereotypes or weak-willed and easily influenced you’ll have to decide for yourself.
-After all, sometimes Ishmael expresses enlightened attitudes about race that seem more like 21st century thinking than 19th century prejudices:
+Sometimes Ishmael expresses enlightened attitudes about race that seem more like 21st Century thinking than 19th Century prejudices: